 Trade restrained color schemes like white-on-white for bold contrasts of black and gray, variations of green and blue, and combinations of tan and white.
 Even a small kitchen can have two-toned cabinets for a striking statement.
 "Whether your home is a chic cottage or a modern mansion, this trend can easily be implemented into any good design or style," Makk says.
 Grab some paint swatches, a few brushes, and an old T-shirt to start designing.

 Here are 30 two-toned kitchen cabinets to inspire your next show-stopping interior design project.

 "Variables like tile and appliances may change in the future, but your cabinetry tends to stick around a bit longer, so pick combos you can live with for years to come," Makk advises.
 Here, gold handles connect white cabinets to complementary light green cabinetry beneath a white marble counter.
 The subtle green of the lower cabinets is a choice that could easily adapt to other changing design features.

 Combine White Uppers + Black Lowers

-A crisp way to test out two-toned kitchen cabinets in your home is to contrast white overhead cabinets with black cabinets beneath the countertop.
-With white subway tile backsplash and a statement-making patterned tile, this kitchen appears refined and highly designed.
+A crisp way to test out two-toned kitchen cabinets in black and white is to contrast white countertops, backsplash, and upper cabinets with a bold black paint color below.
+With bright subway tile and a statement-making patterned floor, this kitchen appears refined and highly designed.

 Don't Be Afraid to Mix Materials